 In other models, some parts of mental wellness, such as stress regulation and coping, may be grouped under physical wellness while the emotional and intellectual aspects of mental wellness are considered their own dimensions.
 This is valid since stress is a physical response that can impact your health.

 Intellectual wellness is another dimension which concerns the mind.
 It may be grouped under mental wellness or be its own category.
 Good intellectual wellness is associated with being open-minded, engaging in creative and intellectually stimulating activities, and seeking opportunities to learn.

 Emotional wellness can be cultivated by practicing acceptance, recognising and managing stress, and investing in self-improvement.
+Starting a mindfulness practice has tons of wellness benefits, including for your emotional wellness.
 Good emotional wellness improves your ability to cope with situations, which is needed for social, occupational, and mental wellness.

 Environmental wellness recognizes the interaction between the environment’s health, and human health.
 It encourages interaction with nature, which can improve mental and physical wellness.
 Environmental wellness is also cultivated through awareness and respect for the environment and practicing eco-conscious behaviors.